 Since writing the recent blog article about the holding in the Handy Andy of Eastman, Inc. v.
 Evans, et al. matter, we have received requests for more information about “Strict Compliance” and what this phrase means to Georgia lien claimants.

-Lien Laws are Construed in Favor of Property Owners: Since material men’s liens make property owners (in addition to the contracting parties) liable for a debt which they otherwise might not be liable (except for liens from general contractors), the materialmen’s lien statutes are construed in favor of the property owner and against the materialmen.
+Lien Laws are Construed in Favor of Property Owners: Since materialmen’s liens more-or-less make property owners (in addition to the contracting parties) liable for a debt which they otherwise might not be liable (except for liens from general contractors), the materialmen’s lien statutes are construed in favor of the property owner and against the materialmen claiming the lien.
 Furthermore, since liens are statutory, lien claims must follow the statutes regarding liens very carefully, and the materialmen’s lien statute requires strict compliance; in other words, before a materialmen’s lien can be allowed, the lien claimant must show compliance with all conditions of the statute.

-What does that Mean for Subcontractors & Suppliers Today: Materialmen’s Liens (and pretty much all of Georgia’s construction law documents) are held to a very high standard.
-Lien claimants need to correctly include all of the language required by Georgia’s lien law, and every aspect of filing a lien (notices, deadlines, etc.) must be in precise accordance (i.e., strict compliance) with the requirements of the Statutes.
+What does that Mean for Subcontractors & Suppliers Today: Materialmen’s Liens (and pretty much all of Georgia’s construction law statutes) are held to a very high standard.
+Many people think that in order to file a lien, they can find a “lien form”, fill it out, and file it with the clerk of court, but this is not true.
+The harsh reality of “strict compliance” is that every lien claimant needs to correctly include all of the language required by Georgia’s lien law, and they need to meet every aspect of filing a lien (real property identification, notices, deadlines, etc.) in precise accordance (i.e., strict compliance) with the requirements of the Georgia’s statutes.
+Unfortunately, no blog article or “short-cut” will adequately provide potential lien claimants will all of the necessary information to file a lien (we haven’t begun to discuss the exceptions!!); consequently, just using a form (even an allegedly current form) is not sufficient.

 Keeping up to date on all of the legal requirements for filing contractor and subcontractor liens in Georgia can be very daunting.
-Contact us to help ensure that your liens meets all of Georgia’s requirements.
+If you provided work or supplied materials on a construction site in Georgia for which you have not received payment, please feel free to contact us to see if we can help ensure that your liens meets all of Georgia’s requirements.